Image caption appears here

 One of the most obvious steps you should take it to focus on aresponsive design.
 This will ensure that your Shopify store looks great on every device, whether a shopper is using their desktop, laptop, tablet, or smartphone.

 Now, if you’re using one of the approved Shopify themes, you’re in luck.
-It’s already responsive and already great for SEO.
+It’s already responsive and already great for Shopify SEO.

-1. Shopify does a great job at optimizing your images as you upload them, but to optimize them further, you can use a tool likeTiny Png.
+- Shopify does a great job at optimizing your images as you upload them, but to optimize them further, you can use a tool likeTiny Png.

-Instead, useGoogle’s PageSpeed Insights to see how your site’s speed stacks up.GTMetrix is another great site for this.
-It will give youa lotof feedback about where your Shopify store could use some help.
+In my opinion, your Shopify store can never be toofast.
+Still, as far as guidelines go, I know that’s not very helpful.
+Instead, useGoogle’s PageSpeed Insights to see how the speed of your store stacks up.GTMetrix is another great tool for this.
+It will give you a lotof feedback about where your Shopify store could use some help.

 5. Do Thorough Keyword Research